 3. What is the difference between blood and plasma?

 Plasma is the translucent part of blood other than RBCs, WBCs, platelets and other cellular components.
 It helps to clot blood and is composed of 90% water.

 The serum is done to measure the amount of protein albumin in the blood.
-When the starts to fail the albumin starts leaking in the urine.
+When the kidney starts to fail, the albumin starts leaking in the urine.
 The serum test helps to diagnose liver and kidney abnormalities.